atlasastronomer/weave-database/README.md

 6. In frontend directory:
    - Ensure you are in frontend directory
    - Create .env file
-   - Set up enviornment variables:
+   - Set up environment variables:
      - MONGO_URI=mongodb+srv://<username>:<password>@<cluster-url>/ (use connection string obtained from step 4)
      - VITE_PORT=3001
      - SECRET=your_secret_key (Replace <secret> with a secret string)